OCamlPro/typerex-lint/README.md

 #### Easiest Way

-You can just run `ocp-int` in the home directory of your project, and the tool will recursively scan sub-directories, analyze your source files and report warning and/or errors.
+You can just run `ocp-lint` in the home directory of your project, and the tool will recursively scan sub-directories, analyze your source files and report warning and/or errors.
 If you are using emacs, it's better to run the command inside the editor to be able to quickly jump